AP FACT CHECK: Trump’s made-up claims of fake Georgia votes

 The Associated Press obtained the full audio of Trump’s conversation with Georgia officials from a person on the call.
-The AP has a policy of not amplifying disinformation and unproven allegations.
-The AP will be posting the full audio as it annotates a transcript with fact check material.
+The AP is not publishing the full audio in keeping with its policy of not amplifying disinformation and unproven allegations.

 A look at Trump’s claims on the call and how they compare with reality: